tristanbes/MyPoseoBundle/README.md

 For now, only the _[Search API](http://fr.myposeo.com/nos-api/api-search/)_  has been wired.
 If you need more, PR are welcome.

-The Search API allows you to get the position of an URL by keyword(s) among other feature.
+The Search API allows you to get the position of an URL by keyword(s) among other features.

 Installation:
 --------------